emlab-solutions/pyemaps/README.md

 >**Crystallographic Transformations and Calculations**

 >**Crystal Structure Factors Calculations**
 > * X-Ray Structure Factors
 > * Electron Structure Factor in V (volts)
 > * Electron Structure Factor in 1/&#8491;^2
 > * Electron Absorption Structure Factor in 1/&#8491;^2

 __pyemaps__ comes with a set of helper classes with the intent of making accesses to above feature easy for users:

->**Crystal** : crystal data module, classes and methods for loading crystal data from various data sources such _pyemaps' own builtin data formatted files and (IUCr) Crystallographic Information Framework (CIF); for preparing microscope and sample control parameters for the above simulations.
+* **Crystal** : crystal data module, classes and methods for loading crystal data from various data sources such _pyemaps_' own builtin data formatted files and (IUCr) Crystallographic Information Framework (CIF); for preparing microscope and sample control parameters for the above simulations.

->**EMC** : electron microscope control module.
+* **EMC** : electron microscope control module.
 Its class __EMC__ makes it easy to handle simulation control parameters.

->**DP** :  kinematic diffraction python class.
+* **DP** :  kinematic diffraction python class.
 It encapsulates and models diffraction pattern generated from __Crystal__ class instance.

->**BlochImgs** : dynamic diffraction images list class.
+* **BlochImgs** : dynamic diffraction images list class.
 This class is design for handling multiple slices of bloch images with their associated controls.

->**Display**: This python helper class provides a builtin visualisation of kinematic diffraction patterns with Kikuchi and HOLZ lines, and diffracted beams or disks and their Miller indices.
+* **Display**: This python helper class provides a builtin visualisation of kinematic diffraction patterns with Kikuchi and HOLZ lines, and diffracted beams or disks and their Miller indices.
 Its methods also include rendering of dynamic diffraction (Bloch) images.
 Users can easily replace or extend these methods into their own application.

->**Errors**: Error handling for __pyemaps__, capturing errors and making actionable and trackable error messages.
+* **Errors**: Error handling for __pyemaps__, capturing errors and making actionable and trackable error messages.

 See sample code and latest [release notes](https://emlab-solutions.github.io/pyemaps/#release-notes) for details.